-Writing for Web & Print
+Writing for Web and Print

 I have years of experience writing news articles, press releases, brochures, web pages, and other copy.
 I've done extensive writing and content management for The University of Texas at San Antonio, The Royal Melbourne Institute of Technology (RMIT), and The New School.